open-mmlab/mmdetection/docs/tutorials/pytorch2onnx.md

 ## Reminders

-- If you meet any problem with listed [models](#list) above, pls. create an issue and it would be taken care of soon.
-For models not included in the list, pls. try to dig a little deeper and debug a little bit more and hopefully solve them by yourself.
+- If you meet any problem with the listed models above, please create an issue and it would be taken care of soon.
+For models not included in the list, please try to dig a little deeper and debug a little bit more and hopefully solve them by yourself.
-- Because this feature is experimental and may change fast, pls. always try with latest `mmcv` and `mmdetecion`.
+- Because this feature is experimental and may change fast, please always try with the latest `mmcv` and `mmdetecion`.

 ## FAQs